finos/tracdap/README.md

 https://tracdap.finos.org/en/stable/?badge=stable)

-The current release series (0.3.x) is intended for reference and experimentation.
+The current release series (0.4.x) is intended for reference and experimentation.
-It includes the metadata service, data service and core data engine, runtime engine for Python and a partial implementation of the platform Gateway.
-This release can be used to prototype client applications (e.g. web UIs) and to build and run models in a development sandbox.
+It includes the metadata service, data service and core data engine, runtime engine for Python and preview versions of the orchestration service and platform Gateway.
+This release can be used to prototype client applications (e.g. web UIs), to build and run models and to run small calculation workflows.

 At the moment TRAC's API calls and metadata structures are subject to change between versions, including between point versions.
 As the platform evolves these APIs will